Project Lead The Way Distinguished Gateway Schools

-Cedar Heights, Marcus Whitman, and John Sedgwick Middle Schools Receive National Recognition for Commitment to Empowering Students
+Cedar Heights, John Sedgwick, and Marcus Whitman Middle Schools Receieve National Recognition for Commitment to Empowering Students

-All South Kitsap Middle Schools named as distinguished schools for STEM and career learning program
+All three schools named as distinguished school for STEM and career learning program

 The PLTW Distinguished School recognition honors schools committed to increasing student access, engagement, and achievement in their PLTW programs.
-To be eligible for the designation, Cedar Heights, Marcus Whitman, and John Sedgwick Middle Schools had to meet the following criteria:
+To be eligible for the designation, each school had to meet the following criteria:

-- Offer at least one PLTW Gateway unit at each grade level;
+- School offered at least one PLTW Gateway unit in each grade (6-8) during the 2021-22 school year.

-- Have strategies and supports in place that support reasonably proportional representation with regard to race, ethnicity, poverty, gender and can support such claims with relevant data.
+- School has strategies and/or procedures in place to support reasonably proportional representation within the PLTW program with regard to race, ethnicity, poverty, gender, etc.

 “It is a great honor to recognize Cedar Heights, John Sedgwick, and Marcus Whitman Middle Schools for their unwavering commitment to provide students with an excellent educational experience despite the unusual circumstances and unique challenges that the COVID-19 pandemic presented to the educational landscape this past year,” said Dr. Vince Bertram, President and CEO of PLTW.
 “They should be very proud of their achievements in unlocking their students’ potential and equipping them with the knowledge and skills necessary to thrive in life beyond the classroom no matter what career path they choose.”